omi-fuad33/bdfactcheck/wp-content/plugins/mystickymenu/readme.txt

-﻿===Sticky Menu on Scroll, Sticky Header, Sticky Welcome Bar for Any Theme - myStickymenu===
+﻿===Sticky Menu on Scroll, Sticky Header, Floating Notification Bar for Any Theme - myStickymenu===
 Contributors: tomeraharon, galdub, premio
 Tags:menu, header, sticky menu, sticky header, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu, welcome bar, hello bar, top bar, sticky bar, floating bar, notification bar
 Requires at least: 3.5.1
-Tested up to: 5.3
+Tested up to: 5.4
-Stable tag: 2.3.2
+Stable tag: 2.3.9
 License: GPLv2 or later

 This sticky menu plugin will make your menu or header stick to the top of page, when scrolled down and up.
-Also create a beautiful Welcome bar with it.
+Also create a beautiful welcome notification bar with it.

 == Description ==
 <strong>This sticky menu plugin will make your menu or header sticky on top of page, after desired number of pixels when scrolled.
 You can use it also to create a Welcome bar for announcements, promotion and more.
 This lightweight plugin will help your visitors navigate easily and reach to the navigation menu without wasting time.
 Install My Sticky Menu and improve your website’s user experience!
 If you want to change the CSS style, disable on scroll down or disable on specific pages. check out the <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans">Pro version</a>.</strong>

 By default, sticky menu is designed to use element class ".navbar" as "Sticky Class".
 That value should be modified in plugin settings for different themes to make it work.
 Sticky Class is actually nothing more than an element class (or id) of the element that should become sticky.

 <strong>📢 New feature:</strong> Welcome Bar.
-Use this powerful feature to create a beautiful floating sticky bar.
-No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top bar is good to go!
+Use this powerful feature to create a beautiful floating sticky notification bar.
+No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top notification bar is good to go!

+<strong>Let your visitors know about your company's Coronavirus COVID-19 updates</strong> - due to the latest Coronavirus COVID-19 outbreak, many of our users use the welcome bar to announce about their Coronavirus COVID-19 updates.
+You can use the notification bar as a Corona Virus - COVID-19 banner to make sure your visitors are up-to-date.

-With more than 60,000+ active installs and around 100 five-stars reviews, you can be sure that My Sticky Menu plugin is the right fit for your website.
+With more than 80,000+ active installs and around 100 five-stars reviews, you can be sure that My Sticky Menu plugin is the right fit for your website.

 = BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.